nadeeshafdo/ByteMap/README.md

 ## How It Works (Sort Of)

-1. **Compression**: Reads the input file, encodes the data as pixel values in an image, and saves the image using a lossless format (e.g., PNG).
+1. **Compression**: Reads the input file, encodes the data as pixel values in an image, and saves the image using a lossless format.
 2. **Decompression**: Reads the image, decodes the pixel values back into the original data, and writes it to the output file.

 > **Note:** This project is for entertainment and educational purposes only.
 It is not a serious or efficient solution for data storage or compression.